UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_06.md

 <center/>

-Notes: If you want to do this with terminal, you have to pull from the terminal you should use the command `git pull`.
+Notes: If you want to do this with the terminal, you have to pull from the terminal you should use the command `git pull`.

 ---